-Working with Adobe Illustrator every day for about nine years now, I’ve found the easiest way to curve lines using different tools.
-Trust me, knowing these tools will save you tons of time creating curve lines in Illustrator.
+Working with Adobe Illustrator every day for over ten years now, I’ve found the easiest way to curve lines using different tools.
+Trust me, knowing these tools will save you tons of time creating curve lines in Adobe Illustrator.

 In this article, you’ll learn three ways to curve a line in Adobe Illustrator in just two steps!

 3 Ways to Curve a Line in Adobe Illustrator